SHARE

 Motorsport Cool-Down Lap

-• Autosport notes Thomas Preining nearly departed Porsche for a Class 1 DTM seat.
-The subtext: top-tier GT talent has options, and the market for racecraft is as competitive as the racing.
+• Autosport notes Thomas Preining nearly swapped Porsche for a Class 1 DTM seat—proof top GT talent has options as spicy as the racing.

-• Aprilia’s MotoGP leadership says rival teams are flashing serious cash to poach riders.
-Money talks, but bikes still do the walking—retaining talent will hinge on a machine that can fight on Sundays.
+• Aprilia’s MotoGP bosses say rival teams are flashing serious cash at riders.
+Money talks; winning still does the shouting on Sunday.

 FAQ

-• Is the Mustang EcoBoost a worthy alternative to the V8?
-If you daily your car, yes.
-You trade some soundtrack for lower running costs and a lighter, more front-end-friendly feel.
+• Is the Ford Mustang EcoBoost a worthy alternative to the V8?
+For most daily drivers, yes.
+You trade theater for agility and lower running costs.
+The fun is still there—just less loud about it.

 • Can my mid-2000s sedan get historic plates in Maryland?
-Expect tougher scrutiny—recent crackdowns aim to reserve historic status for genuine classics and limited-use vehicles.
+Unlikely under the new crackdown—historic status is being tightened for true classics with limited use.

 SHOP THE BRANDS